Anderson is England’s top wicket-taker, but that doesn’t mean he’s the best.

 Must Read: Top 10 Richest Cricketers in England till now

 Here are five of the best fast bowlers to have played for England.
-Quite a few towering figures such as Frank Tyson and Harold Larwood could not make the cut.
+Quite a few towering figures such as Frank Tyson and Harold Larwood could not cut.
 However, it is not a slight on their abilities but rather a reflection of the sheer riches of fast bowling talent that England has produced throughout their cricketing history.

 5) Stuart Broad: